 Council Guide: Part V: How to Get Involved

 Different people have different reasons for getting involved in the fisheries management process.
-Many groups are concerned about fisheries, including commercial fishermen, fishing families, recreational fishers, processors and suppliers, environmentalists, tribal members, consumers, scientists, the tourism industry, and local communities.
+Many groups are concerned about fisheries, including commercial fishermen, recreational anglers, fishing families, processors and suppliers, tribal members, chefs and seafood consumers, scientists, the tourism industry, communities, environmental groups, and other people who care about the health of fish and the oceans.
 Whatever their background or motivations, these groups share the common desire to ensure the health of fish populations and the marine ecosystems they depend on.

 If you are a member of the commercial fishing community or if your business serves recreational anglers, the best reason to get involved is because this is the process that controls your livelihood.
 You may not have control over the weather, ocean conditions, or market prices, but if you get involved in the Council process you can have some input into the decisions that affect your business.

-Getting involved means commitment and hard work.
-It may mean reading documents, talking to people you don’t know, going to meetings, speaking in public, writing letters or emails, joining or forming an association, or joining an advisory subpanel.
+Getting involved in the fisheries management process means commitment and hard work.
+It can mean reading management documents, attending meetings, writing letters or emails, speaking in public, joining or forming an association, or joining an advisory subpanel.

 Ten Ways to Get Involved